MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-develop-connect-apps-for-fin.md

 On subsequent calls, the API consumer can use the deltaLink URL, which will provide the changes that have occurred in the data set since the initial request was made including the following points.

-+ Any records that have not changed will exclude from the resulting response.
++ Any records that have not changed will exclude from the resulting response
-+ Any added or updated entries appear as regular JSON objects with their current properties.
++ Any added or updated entries appear as regular JSON objects with their current properties
-+ Any records that have been removed will include in the response but represented only by their `"id"` and a `@odata.context` URL followed by a `/$deletedEntity`.
++ Any records that have been removed will include in the response but represented only by their `"id"` and a `@odata.context` URL followed by a `/$deletedEntity`

 #### Example
 In the following example, the specified changes have occurred since the initial API was called.

-1. A customer name was changed to "Super Cloud".
+1. A customer name was changed to "Super Cloud"
-2. A customer record was deleted.
+2. A customer record was deleted
-3. A new customer "Alpine Ski House" was created.
+3. A new customer "Alpine Ski House" was created

 When the API consumer calls a GET using the `@odata.deltaLink`, as shown below.